Draggie306/EditingCheatSheets/GCSE/J277 Computer Science Complete.md

 - Logging actions

 ... handling files
-- Create, modify and delete files
+- Creating, modifying and deletion of files
 - Allocating to folders
 - Moving and renaming between folders
 - Copying and pasting
 - Searching
-- Access rights (read-only)
+- Access rights (whether users have permission to edit, or if it is read-only)
 - Sorting (date modified, name)
 - Overall file system for organising (NTFS)